-Students must be a minimum of 15 years of age by the orientation and move-in date.
-For full Summer College admission requirements, view the Admissions Overview and Eligibility page.
+Students must be of rising high school sophomore, junior, or senior status – or a 2020 high school graduate.
+For full Summer College admission requirements, view the Admissions Overview and Eligibility page

 Students are expected to complete all their daily tasks and to be resourceful when experiencing difficulties.
 In case they run into any problems they should seek quick resolution by reaching out to teaching assistants, the professor or other students.

 This is an academically rigorous, college-level program.
 Students are expected to complete nightly homework assignments and actively participate in group projects.
-Students are expected to attend all classes every day, arrive on time, and meet all academic obligations.
+Students are expected to attend all synchronous classes every day, arrive on time, and meet all academic obligations.
 Free time will vary as each program is unique, as is the subsequent workload.

 Learn the Basics: Students participate in a series of instructional activities, exercises, and tutorials to provide them with the knowledge and skills necessary to perform their work.

-Hands-On Lab: Each Hands-On Lab is designed specifically to highlight the topic discussed and guides students through their exercises allowing them to leverage their understanding.
+Hands-on Lab: Each Hands-on Lab is designed specifically to highlight the topic discussed and guides students through their exercises allowing them to leverage their understanding.

-Daily Wrap-Up: Students are required to maintain a cybersecurity journal/diary during this time slot summarizing what they learned in their own words.
+Daily Wrap-up: Students are required to maintain a cybersecurity journal/diary during this time slot summarizing what they learned in their own words.
 They will be aided by templates and dialogues to ensure organization and completeness.

-When class is over, and on weekends, students can look forward to various Summer College trips and activities.
-Check out our Campus Activities page for more information!
+When class is over, and on weekends, students can look forward to various Summer College virtual activities to meet and connect with other students across the world.
+Check out our Virtual Events and Activities page for more information!

 Bahram Attaie – Assistant Professor, Syracuse University School of Information Studies

-Bahram Attaie is an Assistant Professor of Practice at Syracuse University’s School of Information Studies (iSchool) and has been teaching Information Technology at Syracuse University since 1995.
-More recently he has been specializing in cybersecurity and in 2015 he was the director of the Northeast Collegiate Cybersecurity Defense Competition (NECCDC) hosted by the iSchool.
+Bahram Attaie is an assistant professor of practice at Syracuse University’s School of Information Studies (iSchool) and has been teaching Information Technology at Syracuse University since 1995.
+More recently he has been specializing in cybersecurity, and in 2015 he was the director of the Northeast Collegiate Cybersecurity Defense Competition (NECCDC) hosted by the iSchool.
 He was also coach of the Syracuse University team that won the 2018 National Cyber Anyalyst Challenge.
-Although he retired from full time teaching in December of 2017 he remains very active in cybersecurity and continues to teach part time as an adjunct professor.
+Although he retired from full time teaching in December of 2017, he remains very active in cybersecurity and continues to teach part time as an adjunct professor.